 - COASTAL- influence by the sea, airy rooms with light fabrics, whites and colors of the sea, nautical accents.
 Think beautiful homes on the ocean.

 - COTTAGE- furnishings that show a little wear, botanical prints, wrought iron beds, quilts, cozy feel, fresh white paint on planked walls, open windows.
 Think sheer curtains wafting on a light breeze!

 - INDUSTRIAL- raw unfinished look, lots of metal, exposed pipes and pipes in design, open shelving, unfinished look.
 Think warehouse.

 - ECLECTIC- a mix of styles and periods that work together because of a common element like color.
 Think mix and match!

 Know what elements constitute decor styles…especially the decor you love!

-Although my crush on mid-century modern did not last long, there are so many things I’d love to use at StoneGable!
-And when I look at this room here are the characteristics that make it mid-century modern…
+Although my crush on MCM did not last long, there are so many things I’d love to use at Tanglewood!
+Here’s what I find so attractive!

 - function follows form